Police-Data-Accessibility-Project/scrapers/README.md

 Scrapers are one piece of the puzzle of making police data more accessible.
 For a broader look at the work we're doing, and where our attention is focused, start with the docs: https://docs.pdap.io/ and the roadmap: https://github.com/orgs/Police-Data-Accessibility-Project/projects/17

-# How to use Scrapers to answer questions

 # How to run a scraper
 Right now, this requires some Python knowledge and patience.
 We're in the early stages: there's no automated scraper farm or fancy GUI yet.